nexus-codingg/clerk-support-repo-elements-invitation-self-signup/README.md

 To run the example locally, you need to:

-1. `npm install` the required dependencies.
+1. `pnpm install` the required dependencies.
 You may need to use `--force` to handle dependency issues from the React release candidate.
-1. `npm run dev` to launch the development server.
+1. `pnpm run dev` to launch the development server.
 1. Select the "Sign in" button in the top-right corner of the app's homepage.

 ## Learn more